Yazidi social organization: Fakra

-As Fakra (other spellings: Fekra, Fekhra, Fakhra, Fahra) the members of a Yazidi women's order are called.
+Members of a Yazidi women’s order are called Fakra (other spellings: Fekra, Fekhra, Fakhra, Fahra).
 Only Yazidi women who are virgins and who have chosen a chaste and ascetic life can be accepted as members of this women's order.
 The Fakra are responsible for the maintenance of the Yazidi temple Lalish.
-Kebanî ("mistress of the house") is called the head of the Yazidi women's order.
+The head of the Yazidi women's order is called Kebanî ("mistress of the house").

 Kebani

 Kebani ("mistress of the house") are members of a Yazidi women's order in Lalish who hold the highest position within the women's order.
 Kebani is the highest female rank within the Yazidi hierarchy that a woman can achieve.
 The rank is determined by the most deserving order members.

 Micêwir

 Micêwir is the title of the custodian of a local shrine, cemetery and to a lesser extent, preservation of a religious instruction or knowledge.
 Micêwirs come normally from Sheikh or Pir castes, but Feqirs may also hold this office.
 A Micêwir often officiates at a funeral and organizes local events, namely religious festivals and the annual village Tiwaf, a Micêwir also has the duty of receiving and hosting Qewals during Tiwaf, reciting religious prose and qewls to the locals during evening sessions.
 Meanwhile, a mukhtar or a village elder is often in charge of the government or official matters, a Micêwir is responsible for the religious affairs.